LlamaEdge/docs/docs/user-guide/server-side-rag.md

 Now it is time to build your own RAG-enabled API server!
 You can start by using the same embedding model but with a different document.
 Make sure that you segment the document into chucks of less than 200 words each, and separate each chunk with an empty line.
 You can experiment with different chucking strategies to evaluate how to come up with the best search results when the user asks new questions.

 Next, you can experiment with a different embedding model.
 Notice that each embedding model has a different context length (ie max length for each chunk) and vector size.
-You must also use the same embedding model to generate embeddings and perform RAG search / chat.
+You must also use the same embedding model to generate embeddings and perform RAG search/chat.

 Good luck!